Yuriysteam/yuriysteam.github.io/ataccama.md

 title: Product Designer for Ataccama
 company: Ataccama
 designer: "digital "
-intro: I solve challenging design problems in order to help business work and deliver products to your customers.<br><br>I selected the most relevant project for you
+intro: "I solve challenging design problems to help business work and deliver products to your customers.<br><br>I selected the most relevant project for you:"

 #ROWA B
 project1: "Strategy and Interfaces for Corporate Finances"